viperML/neohome/content/blog/cross/index.md

 ```

 In the non-cross nix world, you may have encountered the 2-tuple string that `builtins.currentSystem` returns, for example `x86_64-linux`, `aarch64-darwin`, etc.
-While these are valid arguments to the system imputs in nixpkgs, it is also possible to pass an attribute set containing more information.
+While these are valid arguments to the system inputs in nixpkgs, it is also possible to pass an attribute set containing more information.

 As we find in `systems/examples.nix`, `pkgsCross.aarch64-multiplatform` can be instantiated with the following arguments: